LauraBeatris/gympoint-mobile/README.md

 </p>

 ## :rocket: About the project
   Mobile App of the **Gympoint System**.
-As a student, you're able to do checkins, help orders and also get to know what the intructors answered.
+As a student, you're able to do checkins, help orders and also get to know what the instructors answered.
 Students're allowed to do only 5 checkins per week.

   Future features:
     - Trainings made by the Personal Trainer